mgsjarsat/Project-Phoenix-Console-Concept/README.md

 Objective: Resurrect Google’s Gaming Ecosystem via the World’s First Open-Architecture Modular Console Standard.

 Google’s departure from the gaming hardware market left a massive infrastructure void.
-Meanwhile, competitors are cowering away from true hardware innovation with Project Helix, choosing to lock consumers into traditional, sealed boxes running software emulation layers [News: Mar 11, 2026].
+Meanwhile, competitors are cowering away from true hardware innovation with Project Helix, choosing to lock consumers into traditional, sealed boxes running software emulation layers.

 Project Phoenix is a public concept that presents Google with a historic, low-risk opportunity to seize control of the living room.
 By pioneering an open-source, cartridge-style hardware standard, Google can shift the financial burden of premium GPU manufacturing onto third-party OEMs, while positioning itself as the universal software, storefront, and streaming engine of next-generation gaming.